Balbir Singh Rajewal: Sanyukt Samaj Morcha

 In 2020, after the passing of three farm laws by the Parliament of India, large protests against them took place.
 Until the suspension of the protests, all 32 Punjab Farm Unions were against any political participation.

 After the Government announced the withdrawal of the three farm laws, 22 out 32 Punjab Farmer Unions announced their intention to participate in the 2022 Punjab Legislative Assembly election.
 Sanyukt Samaj Morcha a new political party was founded.

 Balbir Singh Rajewal was selected as Chief Minister candidate.
 Samyukt Kisan Morcha has distanced itself from the new party and said it is not associated with SSM.
 The new party is not allowed to use the SKM banners.

 The Election Commission of India registered the Morcha on 2 February 2022.

 2022 Punjab election

 Sanyukt Samaj Morcha announced an alliance with the Sanyukt Sangharsh Party for the 2022 Punjab elections.

 The Nawan Punjab Party’s President Dharamvir Gandhi extended his support to Morcha.
 The Marxist Communist Party of India (United) also extended their support to Morcha.

 On 16 January 2022, the Aapna Punjab Party merged with Sanyukt Samaj Morcha.
 The Bhartiya Aarthik Party also later joined Sanyukt Samaj Morcha as well.

-Sanyukt Samaj Morcha lost all the seats they contested.